 - 19. The number of car parking spaces shall be provided within each stage in accordance the requirements of Section 7.03 of Newcastle Development Control Plan 2012 (NDCP 2012) or the applicable standard at the date of lodgement of the application for each stage.
-The submitted plans and Traffic and Parking Impact Assessment for each stage shall detail the number and location of spaces required in accordance with this condition: - a) 100% of car spaces required for residents are to be provided on site; - b) A minimum of 25% of the required number of residential visitor parking spaces being provided for residential visitor parking.
+The submitted plans and Traffic and Parking Impact Assessment for each stage shall detail the number and location of spaces required in accordance with this condition: - a) 100% of car spaces required for residents are to be provided on site; - b) A minimum of 25% of the required number of residential visitor parking spaces shall be provided for residential visitor parking in each of the car parks for each Block contained in Stages 1-4 inclusive.
 These spaces are not to be subdivided, leased or controlled by or on behalf of particular unit owners or residents.
 Spaces cannot be allocated or deferred to different Blocks/stages unless there is a specific condition that allows this and has formed part of a separate development consent.
-The remaining 75% being accommodated both on-street in existing time restricted parking spaces and off-street in publicly available car parking. - c) Stages 1 to 4 of the development providing on-site car parking for commercial and retail staff as follows: - Stage 1 26 spaces - Stage 2 10 spaces - Stage 3 42 spaces (comprising 10 spaces for Stage 1, 11 spaces for Stage 2, 17 spaces for Stages 3 and 4 spaces for Stage 4).
+The remaining 75% is to be accommodated by the existing Council carpark at the Corner of King and Thorn Streets and on-street parking both on-street in existing time restricted parking spaces and off-street in publicly available car parking. - c) Stages 1 to 4 of the development shall each provide on-site car parking for the parking for commercial and retail staff and their patrons at the rate of 50% required by Council's DCP for commercial and retail use unless there is a specific condition that allows this and has formed part of a separate development consent.
+The remaining 50% is to be accommodated by the existing Council carpark at the Corner of King and Thorn Streets and on-street parking. as follows:

+Stage 1:26 spacesStage 2:10 spaces

+Stage 3:42 spaces (comprising 10 spaces for Stage 1; 11 spaces for Stage 2; 17 spaces for Stage 3; and 4 spaces for Stage 4)Stage 1:5

-• Stage 4 - 5 spaces
+Stage 4: 5 spaces